RECORDINGS

 The album continues with two more group improvisations titled “Shallow” and “Teriyaki Terrier”.
 “Shallow” begins as a dialog between piano arpeggios and bass.
 Calm drumming and just a little bit of long saxophone notes are added.
 “Teriyaki Terrier” features Sebastian Gille on saxophone, an interesting dialog between bass and saxophone develops which is extended by drums and later piano.

-Florian Ross Quintet - Swallows & Swans, 2018
+Florian Ross Quintet - Swallows & Swans

-Release Date: 25 November 2018
+RELEASE DATE: 25 November 2018

 One of Australia’s leading vocalists Kristin Berardi meets the compositions of Florian Ross.
 Recorded at the wonderful German National Radio Studio in Cologne.
 With his third album in the Quintet format, Ross focuses on the beautiful voice of Kristin Berardi.
 Especially composed vocal music with lyrics from the late 19th century make up an eclectic mix of melancholia and sheer beauty.